Lake Macdonald, Queensland: Geography

 Located adjacent to the suburb is the Six Mile Creek Dam, a rock and earth-fill embankment dam across the Six Mile Creek that impounds the reservoir, called Lake Macdonald (26.3833°S 152.9333°E).
 The main purpose of the reservoir is for potable water supply of the Sunshine Coast region and for recreation.

+The Cooroy-Noosa Road runs through from west to east.

 History

 Between 2008 and 2013 Lake Macdonald (along with the rest of Shire of Noosa) was within the Sunshine Coast Region.